Nobody can guess how serious the next hurricane will be, but you might be able to find out what it will be named.

 First, the name of a hurricane will depend on where it originates.
 The world is roughly divided into six major basins where storm activity occurs.
 Each basin has an organization that comes up with lists of names a few years in advance.

 Weather events aren’t eligible for a name until they transform from a tropical depression into a tropical storm.
 When tropical storms reach a certain velocity, they become cyclones, which North Americans call hurricanes.

 The basins don’t all follow the same rules for coming up with the names.
-In one basin, they don’t even use human names necessarily.
-But the namers for the North Atlantic and Northeastern Pacific share the following system, according to the National Hurricane Center: male and female names alternate in alphabetical order, and the gender that the list starts with alternates every year.
+In one basin, they don’t always use human names.
+But according to the National Hurricane Center, the namers for the Atlantic and Eastern North Pacific basins share a common system.
+Male and female names alternate in alphabetical order, and the gender that the list starts with alternates every year.
 The lists are recycled every six years.

-When tropical storms reach a certain velocity, they become hurricanes or cyclones.
-Hurricane names can be retired from the list if they have caused a certain level of destruction.
-And if there are so many storms in one region that all the alphabetical names are used up, additional storms are called “Alpha,” Beta,” etc., through the Greek alphabet (alpha, beta . . .)
+Letters that rarely begin names, like Q and X, are excluded from consideration, and hurricane names can be retired from the list if they’ve caused a certain level of destruction.
+If there are so many storms in one region that all the alphabetical names are used up, additional storms get their names from the Greek alphabet would be called “Alpha,” “Beta,” and so on.

 Back to Top